SSWConsulting/SSW.Rules.Content/rules/roadmap/rule.md

 Simply add a list of important milestones.
 Then tick them off as you go.

 Ideally, you want to make some progress on product roadmap items in every Sprint, so make sure to review your product roadmap during your regular Sprint Reviews.

-### Building the product roadmap

-It's important to think about the scope of the product when building the product roadmap so that the milestones are an achievable grouping of tasks.
-Consider the size of your team:

-* For small teams that shift to different products a lot, you might want to make the milestones a bit more granular and short term.
-* For larger product oriented teams, it is more important to have a general overview of what is going to happen across a longer timeframe.

-By factoring in the size of the team, it keeps everyone accountable while remaining realistic.

 ::: good
 ![Figure: Good example - A small team might have something like the SophieBot product roadmap](sophiebotroadmap.png)